Small modules with interesting rank varieties: Introduction

 Suppose that $k\not \equiv 1(\mod p)$ {and $p$ is odd}.
 In this paper, we prove that $D(p-1)$ has complexity $k-1$.
 More precisely, we show that the rank variety of $D(p-1)$ restricted to the largest elementary abelian $p$-group $E_k$ is the algebraic set $V(p_k)$ where $p_k$ is given as in Equation \ref{Eq: pk}.
-When $p=3=k$, the module $M:=\res{D^{(7,1,1)}}{E_3}$ has the rank variety defined by $p_3$ as above and has dimension 21 which is strictly smaller than both 36 and 42.
-Using Magma \cite{Magma}, it turns out that $M$ is indecomposable and we have not found a strictly smaller module than $M$ and yet supporting $p_3$.
+We consider the module is rather small in the following sense.
+When $p=3$ and $k\geq 3$, Carlson's result (see Theorem \ref{T: dimension}) shows that any module with the rank variety $V(p_k)$ has dimension at least $6(k-1)$ and divisible by $3$.
+On the other hand, $\dim D(2)={3k-2\choose 2}=\frac{3(k-1)(3k-2)}{2}$.
+Its ratio with Carlson's bound is which is a polynomial of degree 1 in $k$.
+The particular case when $k=3$, the module $M:=\res{D^{(7,1,1)}}{E_3}$ has the rank variety $V(p_3)$ as above and has dimension 21 which is strictly smaller than the dimensions of the modules we have discussed in the previous paragraph, which are 36 and 42.
+Using Magma \cite{Magma}, it turns out also that $M$ is indecomposable and we have not found a strictly smaller module than $M$ and yet supporting $p_3$.

 The methods we have employed in our computation include the notion of generic and maximal Jordan types of modules, their relation with the Schur functor and brute-force calculation.
 We believe that the condition $k\not \equiv 1(\mod p)$ is unnecessary and further conjecture that $\bigwedge^rD^{(kp-1,1)}$ has interesting variety when $r\equiv p-1(\mod p)$.

 In the next section, we collate the basic knowledge we shall need in this paper.
 In Section \ref{S: Green Vertex}, {we prove our result Theorem \ref{T: Green} regarding the rank variety and Green vertex}.
 In Section \ref{S: D1}, we compute the generic Jordan type and the maximal Jordan set of the module $\res{D(1)}{E_k}$ (see Theorem \ref{T: jtD}) as a preparation for the discussion in the next section.
 In the final section, we show that the rank variety of $\res{D(p-1)}{E_k}$ is the algebraic set $V(p_k)$ as in Theorem \ref{T: main thm}.